WRDS, CRSP, and Compustat

 Downloading and Preparing CRSP

 The Center for Research in Security Prices (CRSP) provides the most widely used data for US stocks.
 We use the wrds engine object that we just created to first access monthly CRSP return data.
-Actually, we need three tables to get the desired data: (i) the CRSP monthly security file msf, (ii) the identifying information msenames, and (iii) the delisting information msedelist.
+Actually, we need two tables to get the desired data: (i) the CRSP monthly security file (msf), and (ii) the historical identifying information (stksecurityinfohist).

 crsp_monthly_query = (